Dot-H/mydbg/README.md

     continue
             [PID]   Continue the execution of the pid given in argument

+    finish  [PID]   Continue the process execution until returning from the current function

     singlestep
             [PID]   Execute a unique instruction

+    next_instr
+            [PID]   Go to the next instruction.
+If the current instruction is a call instruction, put a silent breakpoint on the next instruction and run the code until hitting the breakpoint

+    step_line
-    step_line       Continue the execution of the tracee until the next line or subcall
+            [PID]   Continue the execution of the tracee until the next line or subcall

+    next_line
-    next_line       Continue the execution of the tracee until the next line without stopping on the subcalls
+            [PID]   Continue the execution of the tracee until the next line without stopping on the subcalls

     examine $format size start_addr [PID]
                     Print size bytes from start_addr with the format given in argument